Jimmy Connors: Personal life

-In October 2005, Connors had successful hip-replacement surgery at Cedars-Sinai Medical Center in Los Angeles.
+In October 2005, Connors had a hip-replacement surgery at Cedars-Sinai Medical Center in Los Angeles.

 On January 8, 2007, Connors' mother Gloria died at age 82.

 On November 21, 2008, Connors was arrested outside an NCAA basketball game between the University of North Carolina at Chapel Hill and the University of California at Santa Barbara after refusing to comply with an order to leave an area near the entrance to the stadium.
 The charges were dismissed by a judge on February 10, 2009.